sheetal-a-j/design_patterns/design_pattern.md

 According to GoF, the intent of this pattern is to,
 >Provide an interface for creating families of related or dependent objects without specifying their concrete class.

-**Key points :**
+**Key points:**
 * This design pattern is simply an extension of factory method pattern with one additional layer of abstraction,
 * It is used to create more than one type of product
-* It is best suitable when there is a need of multiple families of product.
+* It is best suitable when there is a need of multiple families of products.
 The key characteristic is that the pattern will decouple the concrete classes from the client.
-* Abstract factory contains a set of factory classes having its own factory method which is responsible to create concrete product of related types.
-Therefore according to the client request, abstract factory returns factory classes, which contains factory method and client will get the concrete product through a factory class to perform a specific operation.
+* Abstract factory contains a set of factory classes having its own factory method, which is responsible for creating the concrete product of related types.
+Therefore according to the client's request, Abstract factory returns factory classes, which contains factory method and client will get the concrete product through a factory class to perform a specific operation.

 [Structure of Abstract Factory design pattern](https://bogdanvlviv.com/images/posts/ruby/patterns/design-patterns-in-ruby/abstract-factory_pattern.png)